brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 Having made all these choices (and it is exhausting to even think of all these things), you then have to find or write code to make it happen.
 You may find you do not have the time or programming skill to write exactly what you want and opt for an off-the-shelf solution.
 Each of [dfcrm](https://cran.r-project.org/package=dfcrm), [bcrm](https://cran.r-project.org/package=bcrm), and [crmPack](https://cran.r-project.org/package=crmPack) offer methods for simulating CRM trials, and my very own [trialr]({{< ref "/project/trialr/index.md" >}}) will have CRM simulation methods soon.
-Each differs in what they offer however (that feels like a blog post for another day).
+However, each differs in what they offer (that feels like a blog post for another day).
 You may discover that no off-the-shelf package does exactly what you want and find yourself tweaking your choices above in light of what is feasible.
 It is an iterative process.